rumblefishdev/restrict-ips-lambda/README.md

 Please note that the following import will only work if your CloudFront distribution is also in us-east-1.
-If you're usually using different AWS region you will have to type in the ARN of LambdaVersion directly to your template.
+If you usually use different AWS region, you will have to type in the ARN of LambdaVersion directly to your template.
 Remember that Lambda@Edge functions are required to be deployed in `us-east-1` region, because this region is where all other region replicate from.